Roselena223/PaperVision/README.md

 - Resize to target image size
 - Horizontal flip (p=0.5)
 - One of: Scale, Translate, Rotate, Shear, RandomResizedCrop, RandomZoomOut (p=0.8)
+- One of: ColorJitter, GaussianBlur, RandomGrayscale, RandomSharpness (p=0.6)

 Validation uses only Resize + ToTensor (no augmentation).